 The Kingdom of God is unlike any kingdom this world has ever known.
 Not only is it a spiritual kingdom, but it is also an eternal kingdom.
 It will never end but will endure throughout the ages.
 Peter, in 2 Peter 1:11, told us that we can look forward to a “rich welcome into the eternal kingdom of our Lord and Savior Jesus Christ.”
 The kingdom we are looking forward to is eternal.

-In Luke 1:32-33, Gabriel told Mary that the child she would carry would be the Son of the Most High and that he would reign over David’s throne forever.
+In Luke 1:32-33, Gabriel told Mary that the child she would carry would be the Son of the Highest and that he would reign over David’s throne forever.
 The kingdom that Christ rules over is unending; enduring throughout the remainder of eternity.
 And, in Hebrews 12:28, we are told that “we are receiving a kingdom that cannot be shaken.”
 The kingdom will never fail.
 Nothing that might ever occur can shake it, or cause it to fall.
 It is an eternal kingdom.

 The Kingdom and Parables